yosmelchiang/codewars/README.md

-# easy
+# 8kyu

-This branch contains my solutions for easy challenges on javascript.
+This branch contains 8kyu solutions

 # Languages used:
 - Javascript